 - Audiology was ranked #12 in highest-paying jobs working fewer than 40 hours a week by Business Insider (2020)

 - Speech-language pathologist was #6 IN Best Healthcare Jobs by U.S. News & World Report (2020)

 The period from 12 to 1 p.m. on Fridays during the academic year is scheduled for Professional Seminars ("ProSem").
-The title and abstract of the Prosem talk is announced within the building, on the CSD website, and via a group Email prior to the meeting.
-Proseminars – located in 308 SHC – provide an opportunity for students, faculty, and guest speakers to present research projects, clinical issues, and other information of general interest (e.g., magnetic resonance imaging; revisions of ASHA's certification requirements).
-All faculty and doctoral students are expected to present at Proseminar at least once per year.
+The title and abstract of the Prosem talk is announced prior to each week's meeting.
+Proseminars – located in 308 SHC – provide an opportunity for students, faculty, and guest speakers to present research projects, clinical issues, and other information relevant to the professions.
+All faculty and doctoral students are expected to present a Proseminar talk at least once per year.
 Master's students --especially those doing theses--are encouraged to present their work.
 Undergraduate honors students present their projects near the end of the spring semester.
 Proseminar is free and open to all who are interested.

 Students must complete 25 hours of clinical observation before they can begin to work with clients themselves at the graduate level at the University of Iowa; many other graduate programs have similar policies.
 As such, students must have documentation that this requirement has been met.
 Some hours can be obtained through assignments from undergraduate classes.
 Another option is independent observations; most students complete all or a portion of their observations in this way.

-For those who would like to obtain observation hours through the Wendell Johnson Speech and Hearing Clinic, please read The Student Observation Protocol and complete and print the Short Term Visitor/Observer Policy form and return to Bobby Rodriguez, 116 Wendell Johnson Speech and Hearing Clinic.
+For those who would like to obtain observation hours through the Wendell Johnson Speech and Hearing Clinic, please read The Student Observation Protocol and complete and print the Short Term Visitor/Observer Policy form and return to the clinic scheduler, 116 Wendell Johnson Speech and Hearing Clinic.